arjunssat/World_happiness_2021/README.md

 # World_happiness_2021
-Analysis of the report based on happiness and corruptions
+Analysis of the report based on happiness and corruptions their correlations and varioations are plotted against each parameters.